-Join Tom Green for an in-depth discussion in this video How to create page scrolling, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video How to create page scrolling, part of Principle for UX Design (2016).

 - [Voiceover] In this exercise,…what we're going to do is continue…our exploration of drivers in Principle.…Now, one of the things that we've been doing…right up to this point is applying it to a single artboard.…Well, you can apply it to an artboard…that's subject to motion, and as you can see,…I've got an artboard here where I've got,…basically, something happening between the two artboards.…And let's take a look at how all that works.…And to get yourself started, open the 04_PageScroll file…found in your Download folder,…and when it opens, first thing you want to do, of course,…is change your View to Picture in Picture,…and you might even want to zoom out,…Command + minus, because what I've given you…is an iPad landscape layout, and if I click…on the picture here, you can see what happens.…